shaheem-Embedded/Array_-Extended-Applications/README.md

 Once you got familiar with the input validation logic,it will be helpful in almost all program patterns where it requires user input validation and Program flow managemnet.

-This will be useful in the areas such as Menu Display and Selction criteria, Option selection methode and Exit window procees Etc.
+**This will be useful in the areas such as Menu Display and Selction criteria, Option selection methode and Exit window procees Etc.**

+Array Pass By reference
+Array Check sum validation (CRC,Parity)